vamaj1404/Learning-path/Cyber Security 101/Module_4.md

 `Invoke-Command` is essential for executing commands on remote systems, making it fundamental for system administrators, security engineers and penetration testers
 `Get-Help Invoke-Command -examples`

+## Linux Shell
+`echo $SHELL` To see which shell you are using,
+`cat /etc/shells` ist down the available shells
+then type the name and it will open ...
+`chsh -s /usr/bin/zsh` :  makes this shell as the default shell for your terminal.
+### Bash
+default in linux
+complete command with `tab`
+can see hystory by : `history`